What is the best small dog for your family? That depends. Every breed has some unique characteristics and challenges.

 The toy poodle is a breed that is very intelligent, excellent at learning and has plenty of energy.
 Their ability to learn and eager to please make’s the poodle an absolute joy to train.

 Friendly and outgoing, they make ideal family pets and are great around children and other household pets.
-But because these are very intelligent dogs, they can become bored easily, which can lead to bad behavior (such as barking, digging, or running in the house).
+But because these are very intelligent dogs, they can easily become bored, which leads to bad behavior (such as barking, digging, or running in the house).

 They need a assertive leader to set the rules, or they may take the roll upon themselves, which can lead to aggressive behavior.
 They tend to grow calmer as they mature, but still need ways to stimulate their body and mind.